gdgpisa/gdgpisa.github.io/README.md

 Here a short TODO list:

 - [ ] Create the *hall of fame* page.
-- [√] Writing Linux setup steps to this Readme.
+- [x] Writing Linux setup steps to this Readme.
 - [ ] Writing Windows setup steps to this Readme.
 - [ ] Fix naming issues (mix of `-` and `_` in file naming).
 - [ ] Clean-up the `static` folder.